polakowo/vectorbt/README.md

 3.32 ms ± 19.7 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
 ```

-- Helper functions for combining, transforming, and indexing NumPy and pandas objects
+- Functions for combining, transforming, and indexing NumPy and pandas objects
     - NumPy-like broadcasting for pandas, among other features

 ```python-repl